Yung Wun: Biography

-Yung Wun was raised in Eastlake Meadows housing projects, otherwise known as "Little Vietnam".
+Yung Wun was raised in the Eastlake Meadows housing projects, otherwise known as "Little Vietnam".
 Yung Wun was very quickly exposed to the effects of crime and soon became involved with several gangs.
 By the age of thirteen, he had fully embraced a life of criminality.
-Yung Wun had numerous encounters with police as he took part in random lawlessness, which landed him in the throes of the juvenile justice system.
+Yung Wun had numerous encounters with police as he took part in random lawlessness, which landed him in the juvenile justice system.

-It was during the height of this pandemonium Yung Wun found relief from this madness through lyrical expression.
+It was during this that Yung Wun found relief through lyrical expression.
 He began rhyming as a form of escape.
-He even won several oratorical contests and writing awards.
-Yung Wun's grandmother, Vera, regularly pleaded with him to turn around his life.
-She would continually plead with her grandson to get off the streets and concentrate on his talents of speaking and writing.
+He won several oratorical contests and writing awards.
+Yung Wun's grandmother, Vera, regularly pleaded with him to turn his life around, to get off the streets and concentrate on his talents in speaking and writing.
 In the single most pivotal moment of his young life, Yung Wun's grandmother died in his arms.
 Overwhelmed by her death, he was left to contemplate his future path.
-Remembering what his grandmother told him, he decided to clean his life up and choose a more legal path.
+He decided to clean up his life and choose a more legal path.
 Yung Wun devoted his life to his art form.

 Career

-Inspired by the works of his rap idols notably Tupac Shakur, The Notorious B.I.G. and DMX, he began showcasing his talents all over metro Atlanta, grabbing the attention of several music executives.
-Yung Wun appeared on several underground down south projects while he endured the underhandedness of the music industry.
+Inspired by the works of his rap idols, notably Tupac Shakur, The Notorious B.I.G. and DMX, he began showcasing his talents all over metro Atlanta, grabbing the attention of several music executives.
+Yung Wun appeared on several underground down-south projects while he endured the underhandedness of the music industry.

 In 1998, his career took an upward turn when he signed with producers from Dark Society Recordings, an Atlanta-based production company.
 The team completed an album project and presented it to platinum selling super producer, Swizz Beatz.
-Swizz Beatz was impressed with Yung Wun's ability and offered Dark Society Recordings a production deal on his label Full Surface / J Records.
-Yung Wun has been featured on several platinum selling rap albums.
-He was featured on the "Down Bottom" remix with Drag-On from the multi platinum selling Ruff Ryder compilation Volume!
-He also teamed up with Drag-On again for the remix of "Trouble" of his 2004 album Hell and Back.
-He rapped alongside Snoop Dogg, Jadakiss and Scarface on "World War III" from Ruff Ryder's second compilation and he was also at Ryde or die Boyz at the chorus.
+Swizz Beatz was impressed with Yung Wun's ability and presented the album to Ruff Ryders executives.
+Yung Wun began his affiliation with Ruff Ryders in 1999, and his commercial debut appearance was his feature on the music video version of "Down Bottom" with Drag-On.
+Following this appearance, Yung Wun appeared more prominently on Ruff Ryders albums.
+He was featured on three songs from the second Ruff Ryders compilation album, Ryde or Die Vol. 2: Stomp, Ryde Or Die Boyz, and WW III.
 He was also featured on Jadakiss' first solo album and appeared on Swizz Beatz compilation on DreamWorks, G.H.E.T.T.O.
 Stories.

 Yung Wun's lyrical style consists of a blend of down south energy and ferocious.
 His first solo album The Dirtiest Thirstiest was released in 2004 on J Records co-signed under Arnold Schwarzenegger.
 He also created "Yung Wun Anthem", which was included on the soundtrack for EA Sport's "Madden NFL 2005" video game.